-As adopted by the Board of Fire and Police Commissioners of the City of St. Charles, Illinois, effective , 2013.
+As approved by the Board of Fire and Police Commissioners of the City of St. Charles, Illinois, and adopted by the City Council of the City of St. Charles, effective February 23, 2015.

 CHAPTER I - ADMINISTRATION

 SECTION 1 - SOURCE OF AUTHORITY.